IrvingZha0/lab-bcos/docs/AMOP.md

 **Author: fisco-dev**
 ## Introduction
 AMOP (Advance Messages Onchain Protocol) aims to provide a safe and efficient message channel.
 In consortium chain, all nodes, no matter consensus node or observation node, can use AMOP as the message channel with the following advantages:
 - Real-time: AMOP messages do not rely on transactions and consensus.
-Messages are transmitted between nodes with a milliseconds delay.
+Messages are transmitted nearly real-time with only a few milliseconds delay between nodes.
-- Reliable: When the message is transmitted by AMOP, it will leverage any feasible routes in the blockchain network, and the message is guaranteed to be reachable as long as at least one route is available between sender and receiver node.
+- Reliable: When the message is transmitted by AMOP, it will leverage any feasible routes in the blockchain network.The message is guaranteed to be reachable as long as at least one route is available between sender and receiver node.
-- Efficient: AMOP protocal is concise and clean.
+- Efficient: AMOP protocol is concise and clean.
 It takes very minimized CPU and network bandwidth.
-- Security: Supports SSL encryption on network and the encryption algorithm can be configured.
+- Secure: Supports SSL encryption on the network and the encryption algorithm is configurable.
 - Easy to use: AMOP is embedded in the SDK.

 ## Network Architecture
 ![](./assets/amop_en.png)
 Take the classic IDC (Internet Data Center) bank architecture as an example:
-- SF (Server Farm) area: Applications within the organization intranet can leverage the SDK to send AMOP messages to the proxy.
-If no DMZ, link to blockchain node directly.
+- SF (Server Farm) area: Applications within the organization's intranet can leverage the SDK to send AMOP messages to the proxy.
+If there is no DMZ, applications will link to blockchain nodes directly.
-- DMZ (Demilitarized Zone) area: physical or logical isolated network.
+- DMZ (Demilitarized Zone) area: Physical or logical isolated network.
 This area is optional but recommended for better security.
 - Blockchain P2P network: The logical area which contains blockchain nodes from different organizations.
 This is usually deployed within the DMZ zone but can also be placed in the SF area.
-- Proxy Server: Responsible for forwarding messages from internal applicatoins to the blokchain P2P network.
-It is recommended to put the proxy inside DMZ
+- Proxy Server: Responsible for forwarding messages from internal applications to the blockchain P2P network.
+It is recommended to place the proxy inside DMZ.

 ## Configuration
 Below is a sample code for sending AMOP messages (Spring Bean):